cywang117/dnd/Glossary.md

 Bonus Action | Used by certain abilities or spells, as categorized in their descriptions.
 May be used along with an action on your turn in combat, along with movement.
 More restricted in use than a normal action.
 Buff | A benefit to a creature that's not healing, such as granting increased movement speed or advantage.
 Campaign | The wider story you play with your character and party.
-Cheese | Tactics that rely on known overpowered abilities, combining features that weren't intended to be combined, or interpreting rules favorably to the party, among other behaviors.
+Cheese | Tactics that rely on known overpowered abilities, combining features that weren't intended to be combined, or interpreting rules favorably to the character, among other behaviors.
 Core / Core Rules | Referencing content found in Player's Handbook (PHB), Dungeon Master's Guide (DMG), and Monster Manual (MM).
 Crit | Short for Critical hit, where you roll a 20 on a d20 during an attack roll.
 Criticals only exist in attack rolls by RAW, not saving throws or ability checks.
 Debuff | An effect that imposes a hindrance on a creature, opposite of a buff.